FlexMeasures/flexmeasures/documentation/host/data.rst

 This will generate a picture based on the model code.
 You can also generate picture based on the actual database, see inside the Makefile.

-.. note:: If you encounter "error: externally-managed-environment" when running `make test`, add "[global] break-system-packages = true" to pip config file (find config - `pip config list -v`)
+.. note:: If you encounter "error: externally-managed-environment" when running `make test` and you do it in venv, try `pip cache purge` or use pipx.

 Maintenance
 ----------------